 The issue with advertising items at a low price to the public, is that once at that price, it must remain the same in order for customers to return to the establishment.
 If advertising a dish for $9.99 at a promotional price, they may bring in new customers, but do not have the ability to raise the price without upsetting cliental, unless they plan to alter the dish in a way to make it seem more filling or special. "a plan developer might highlight that his or her establishment will feature healthy and nutritious menu items in a fast-casual setting, or that it will offer fine dining in an atmosphere that takes advantage of a spectacular ocean view." (pg.
 101)

 With that, planning a restaurant should take into consideration where their restaurant will be located and should establish their target market.
-These components can have a large effect on what their customer base will be. "guest profile is a marketing tool that helps managers focus on the specific characteristics of guests they hope to attract to their operations." (pg.
+These components can have a large effect on what their customer base will be.
+"A guest profile is a marketing tool that helps managers focus on the specific characteristics of guests they hope to attract to their operations." (pg.
 6)

 No comments: